Nextiva / Blog / VoIP

 Your VoIP phone system won’t work without an internet connection.
 And not just any kind — you need a high-speed broadband connection rated for at least 100 kbps for each phone line, upload, and download.

-This should be a breeze for most quality internet service providers, but take some time to check this with your telecom provider for the number of phone lines you need right now and the number you might grow to in the future.
+This should be a breeze for most quality internet service providers, but take some time to check this with your telecom provider for the number of phone lines you need right now and the number you might need in the future.

 Also, make sure to implement Quality of Service (QoS), which is a method that prioritizes network traffic going through a router.
 VoIP can suffer from network congestion and jitter, creating echoes, lag, and dropped calls.